 - Uses data and research to support claims (52%)

-- Is packed with shareable stats and quick-hitting insights (40%)
+- Is it packed with shareable stats and quick-hitting insights (40%)

 The people who signed up to watch your webinar are already interested in what you have to say.
 That’s because webinars are inherently opt-in.
 They provide the most value to potential customers in the early stage of the buying process when they’re researching solutions to their problems.
 However, they continue to draw interest during the middle phase as they begin to compare competitors.